Nadihat/Repeater-Divination/README.md

 TAROT.py was further beautified/cleaned up by GPT5.
 AnthroHeart/@Anthro really likes it.<br>
 I-CHING.py is the equivalent for I-Ching.
 I-CHING2.py "Ok, made an update so that it always displays text in the Image, and it keeps up the animation message until drawn."
 I-CHING3.py is more detailed, but you may prefer to use 2 instead.
 Your choice.

 KABBALAH2.py is MKabbalahv6a.py translated to the new system.
+KABBALAH3.py was made "automatic" like I-CHING3.py is.
+You can choose to use it or not.

 ---